timmc/pellucida/README.md

 PELL_CONFIG=path/to/config.clj lein run
 ```

-The config file is expected to look something like this:
+Configuration is in Clojure, and is expected to look something like this:

 ```clojure
 {:thumbs-link-base "/proxy-image/" ;; Proxy files from the local filesystem